-Julian Lynch is a composer and performer from Madison, Wisconsin.
-Currently working on a dual concentration PhD in anthropology and ethnomusicology at the University of Wisconsin, Lynch has released a handful of albums while still in school, including 2010’s mysterious and meandering Mare as well as the more focused, driving Terra (2011), both out on New Jersey’s Underwater Peoples label.
+Julian Lynch is a composer and performer from Madison, WI.
+Currently working on a dual concentration Ph.D. in anthropology and ethnomusicology at the University of Wisconsin, Lynch has released a handful of albums while still in school, including 2010’s mysterious and meandering Mare as well as the more focused, driving Terra (2011), both out on New Jersey’s Underwater Peoples label.
 His next album is called Lines and is slated for a March 23 release date.

-As a denizen of a quasi legendary Ridgewood, New Jersey high school music scene that spawned such successful groups as Titus Andronicus, Real Estate, and the Vivian Girls, Lynch still holds close ties with that cadre of musicians and songwriters; he often shares bills and band members with these bands and their offshoots.
+As a denizen of a quasi-legendary Ridgewood, NJ high school music scene that spawned such successful groups as Titus Andronicus, Real Estate, and the Vivian Girls, Lynch still holds close ties with that cadre of musicians and songwriters; he often shares bills and band members with these bands and their offshoots.
 At the same time, where many of today’s popular groups with North jersey roots share a musical lingua franca of pop song structure and good-time party-dance rhythms, Lynch’s sound eschews these references to achieve an altogether different type of memorability—melodies that sneak up on you when you might least expect them and play on idioms from five centuries ago as opposed to five decades.
 BOMB caught up with Lynch to discuss balancing school and music, the recording/performing dichotomy, and different ways an artist can make use of an influence.

 Andrew Aylward How was your first week of school?

 Julian Lynch It actually hasn’t started yet but I’ve just been taking care of odds and ends before it begins next week.

 AA So you’re doing anthropology and ethnomusicology for your PhD, right?

 AA I didn’t you know you could do that.
 Is that like double majoring except for seven years?